Psychoanalysis: Techniques

 The foundation of psychoanalysis is an interpretation of the patient's unconscious conflicts that are interfering with current-day functioning – conflicts that are causing painful symptoms such as phobias, anxiety, depression, and compulsions.
-Strachey (1936) stressed that figuring out ways the patient distorted perceptions about the analyst led to understanding what may have been forgotten.
-In particular, unconscious hostile feelings toward the analyst could be found in symbolic, negative reactions to what Robert Langs later called the "frame" of the therapy—the setup that included times of the sessions, payment of fees, and the necessity of talking.
-In patients who made mistakes, forgot, or showed other peculiarities regarding time, fees, and talking, the analyst can usually find various unconscious "resistances" to the flow of thoughts (aka free association).
+Strachey (1936) stressed that figuring out ways the patient distorted perceptions about the analyst led to understanding of what may have been forgotten.
+Unconscious hostile feelings toward the analyst could be found in symbolic, negative reactions to what Robert Langs later called the "frame" of the therapy—the setup that included times of the sessions, payment of fees, and the necessity of talking.
+The analyst can usually find various unconscious "resistances" to the flow of thoughts (or free association) when the patient deviates from the established frame.

-When the patient reclines on a couch with the analyst out of view, the patient tends to remember more experiences, more resistance and transference, and is able to reorganize thoughts after the development of insight through the interpretive work of the analyst.
-Although fantasy life can be understood through the examination of dreams, masturbation fantasies are also important.
+When the patient reclines on a couch with the analyst out of view, the patient tends to remember more experiences, develop resistances and transference, and reorganize thoughts after the development of insight through the interpretive work of the analysis.
+Fantasy life can be understood through the examination of dreams and sexual fantasies.
 The analyst is interested in how the patient reacts to and avoids such fantasies.
-Various memories of early life are generally distorted—what Freud called screen memories—and in any case, very early experiences (before age two)—cannot be remembered.
+Memories of early life may represent distorted screen memories.